 Early Employment Services: The IRC provides vocational counseling, resume preparation, job search, and placement servicesto help refugees find their first job in America and achieve early economic self-sufficiency.
-For more information, contact Erica.Bouris@Rescue.org
+For more information: Erica.Bouris@Rescue.org

 Microenterprise: The IRC Microenterprise Program supports refugees to start and expand their own businesses by providing intensive technical assistance and access to capital.
 The IRC has aided in the start of over 170 businesses and 85 expansions.
-For more information, please contact Kaitlan.Hammock@Rescue.org.
+For more information: Rawan.Elhalaby@Rescue.org.

 Financial Education: The IRC Financial Education Program teaches refugees the basics of the US financial system and encourages good habits in budgeting, credit, tax preparation, and banking.
 The IRC also operates an IRS VITA (Volunteer Income Tax Assistance) Program during tax season.
-For more information, contact Jason.Jarvinen@Rescue.org.
+For more information: Rashid.Essa@Rescue.org.

-Food Security and Community Health: Participants in IRC’s community garden and farm training sites can receive technical assistance and education to assist them in either micro-enterprise or full-time employment opportunities.
-IRC partners with the San Diego Farm Bureau to coordinate the City Heights Farmers' Market on Saturdays from 9am to 1pm.
-All IRC community garden participants are able to sell their produce at the City Heights Farmers’ Market as well as to local restaurants.
-For more information,please contact Anchi.Mei@Rescue.org
+Food Security and Community Health: Participants in IRC’s community garden and farm training sites receive technical assistance and education to assist in either micro-enterprise or full-time employment opportunities.
+IRC partners with the San Diego Farm Bureau to coordinate the City Heights Farmers' Market on Saturday mornings.
+IRC also coordinates the Downtown El Cajon Farmers' Market on Thursday afternoons.
+For more information: Anchi.Mei@Rescue.org

 Community Integration and Development